drenize/Multilingual_NLP_Classifier_Toxic_Comments/README.md

 # INTERNET RULE #1: Never read the comments.

-How is it possiblethat the very democratic element of the internet - the comment section - has been turned into a tool of cruelty by so called *trolls*?
+How is it possible that the very democratic element of the internet - the comment section - has been turned into a tool of cruelty by so called *trolls*?

 # Objective